WordPress Security

 cron

-tasks using the Linux cron
+We run WordPress cron tasks using the Linux cron system, so disable the

-fire on every page load option in wp-config.php
+fire on every page load option in wp-config.php:

 # 'wp-config.php'